strangeprogrammer/CodeTutorials/README.md

 A list of files to keep out of the repository.

 #### ./INSTALLATION.md
-Contains the installation instructions for this project.
+Contains the installation instructions for this project, as well as some additional information about **devtools.sh**, the virtual environment, and miscellaneous.

 #### ./install.sh
 A script used as part of the installation process.

+#### ./LICENSE.txt
+Contains information about the copyright license for this project.

 #### ./makesettings.sh
 A script used to help initialize some settings for this project.